How to Install Google Chrome on Fedora Linux

 Running Chrome without the sandbox reduces security.
 Use this only to confirm the issue, then reinstall Chrome to restore full sandbox functionality.

-If the sandbox test works, reinstall Chrome to reset the installation:
+If the sandbox test works, then reinstall Chrome to reset the installation:

 sudo dnf reinstall google-chrome-stable